jacwellington/mnpopcenter.github.io/README.md

 1. Navigate into the _posts directory.
 1. Click the + icon to create a new file in the _posts directory.
 Use the naming scheme "YYYY-MM-DD-title-of-my-post.markdown" for your new file.
 1. Create your post.
 Follow the directions for [Creating Blog Post Content](#content_reqs) below.
-1. When done, create a new branch with a descriptive name and submit a pull request.
+1. When done, submit a pull request back to the main repo.

 ####  Method 2: Locally by Cloning the Repo and Running Jekyll Locally

+**One thing I'm not sure about is Github permissions and branching vs. forking.
+Since I'm a Github owner, it's hard for me to simulate this as a non-owner.
+Someone please test this with branching and forking and see what works.**

 * Pros: Edit on local machine with your preferred tools.
 Ability to preview locally (with Jekyll properly installed locally).
 * Cons: Additional one-time setup required.
 Still have to go to Github to create pull request.